wainuiomata/pongo2gin/README.md

 func main() {
     router := gin.Default()

-    // Use r.Default() for default options or r.New() for custom options router.HTMLRender = pongo2gin.Default()
+    // Use pongo2gin.Default() for default options or pongo2gin.New()
+    // if you need to use custom RenderOptions. router.HTMLRender = pongo2gin.Default()

     router.GET("/", func(c *gin.Context) {